RinkiyaKeDad/gitops-sample/README.md

     ```bash
     argocd admin initial-password -n argocd
     ```
+    This is supposed to be a one time use password and it is [recommended](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli) you change this.

 1. Click New App from the Argo CD UI and click edit as YAML and copy paste the config in `/apps/go-server-prod.yaml` and click create.
 And then click sync.